sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_4_data_queries.md

 The following rules apply:

-- If no key is specified, all data (or metadata) belonging to the dataflow (or metadataflow) identified by the flowRef should be supplied.
+- If no key is specified, all data belonging to the dataflow identified by the flowRef should be supplied.
 It is therefore equivalent to using the keyword `all`.
-- If no providerRef is specified, the matching data (or metadata) provided by any data provider should be returned.
+- If no providerRef is specified, the matching data provided by any data provider should be returned.
 It is therefore equivalent to using the keyword `all`.

 #### Parameters used to further filter the desired results